cp-algorithms/cp-algorithms/src/data_structures/fenwick.md

 };
 ```

-Notice: it is possible to implement a Fenwick tree that can handle arbitrary minimum range queries and arbitrary updates.
+Note: it is possible to implement a Fenwick tree that can handle arbitrary minimum range queries and arbitrary updates.
 The paper [Efficient Range Minimum Queries using Binary Indexed Trees](http://ioinformatics.org/oi/pdf/v9_2015_39_44.pdf) describes such an approach.
 However with that approach you need to maintain a second binary indexed trees over the data, with a slightly different structure, since you one tree is not enough to store the values of all elements in the array.
 The implementation is also a lot harder compared to the normal implementation for sums.